-Payrolls for the 10/1/18-19 policy year indicate an increase of approximately 5.6% (line 14).
-There is a slight decrease in the actuary-projected losses (line 6) of .06%.
-This is largely due to a reduced estimated loss rate from the actuary (\$2.28 vs \$2.16).
+Payrolls for the 10/1/20-21 policy year indicate an increase of approximately 5.4% (line 14).
+There is an increase in the actuary-projected losses (line 6) of 9.64%.
+This is due to the increase in estimated payroll and a 4% increase in the estimated loss rate from the actuary (\$2.23 vs. \$2.32).
 The proposed excess insurance costs have increased (line 7) due to the payroll increase and market rates.
-General & Administrative Expenses (line 8) have increased nearly 16% mostly due to an increased General & Administrative budget that included a \$1.1 million contribution to the pay off the projected pension liability with CalPERS.

-Three options have been presented for point of reference.
+Two options have been presented for point of reference.